 Attendance last week

 Links for Sunday

-The link for the Propers for Easter Day High Mass is at the end of this email.
-Click here for the YouTube live stream.
+The links for the livestream and service sheet for this Sunday’s High Mass are at the end of this email.

 Anniversaries of death